 So another rock-experiment gone wrong.
 BUT.
 Each time I try this, I get a little better at it.
 I learn what’s not working.
 I learn what does work, even if just barely.
 I get some more practice in.
 I do like the riff, and when I repeat it without the vocals, I think it kind of rocks.

 More importantly, I wrote a song.
 It’s not a great song, but some people did like it, or heard where I was going with it.
-But writing it is the whole point of the month.
+Writing it at all, no matter the result, is the whole point of the month.

 I'm gonna lose my mind